Bart Templeman, Founder

 Ken McClain

 Coach McClain has been coaching at the throwers center since the fall of 2020 and has been an Ironwood Camp Coach since 2012.
 Prior to moving up to North Idaho he had been the throws coach at West High School and Kimball High School, where he had successfully coached multiple State Championship qualifiers and 3 State Champions, specifically in the Hammer and Weight Throw.
+Coach Ken has mentored multiple USATF U-20 qualifiers in the hammer throw while at Iron Wood.

 Brian Davidson